Trust & Security

 - RPO (recovery-point objective) — under 24 hours, anchored on the nightly backup window.
 Routine database replication achieves a much shorter window in practice.

-- RTO (recovery-time objective) — under 4 hours for full-tenant restoration in the worst-case scenario.
+- RTO (recovery-time objective) — a target of 4 hours for full-tenant restoration.

 A documented disaster-recovery runbook is exercised at least annually.